 VTT is a visionary research, development and innovation partner that drives sustainable growth by tackling global challenges and turning them into opportunities to help society and companies grow.
 In STRUMAT-LTO, VTT leads WP5 activities investigating master curve approaches and the effects of LTO conditions on durability and resistance.
 VTT is also involved in WP1, WP2 and WP3.

-VUJE is an engineering company that performs design, supply, implementation, research and training activities, includes the preparation, implementation, operation and termination of operation of energy installations, in the field of nuclear and conventional power generation.
+VUJE, an engineering company, performs design, supply, implementation, research and training activities such as the preparation, implementation, operation and termination of operation of energy installations in nuclear and conventional power generation.
 VUJE is involved in WP2 assessments of testing methods using previously irradiated materials to maximise data.